A2A, fund Ardian to create Italy's No.2 green energy player

-Investment fund Ardian will spend up to 1.5 billion euros ($1.83 billion) to create Italy's second-largest green energy provider in partnership with utility A2A (A2.MI).
+ROME (Reuters) -Investment fund Ardian will spend up to 1.5 billion euros ($1.83 billion) to create Italy’s second-largest green energy provider in partnership with utility A2A.

 A2A’s hydrogen, wind and solar power plants will be transferred into the new company along with its energy supply business and storage assets, it said late Tuesday.